msadasivam/apigee-cloud-run-lab/README.md

    ```

 4. Shared Flow invocation from within an API proxy

+    If you are following the API Jam labs, you can leverage the the "Hipster-Products-API" built in Lab 1.
+If you are not in Qwiklabs environment or if you don't have the proxy already with you, download [this bundle](https://storage.googleapis.com/apigeexlabs/apijam-lab2/Hipster-Products-API.zip) and import it (API Proxy -> Create NEW -> Upload proxy bundle).

     1. Add the following KVMOperations policy to pick the right service account key file from KVM.
 Attach the policy to "default" Target Endpoint in the PreFlow phase.